ahmadbashorun/AI6-amazon-reviews-EDA-project/README.md

-The full code is contained in this [notebook](https://github.com/ahmadbashorun/AI6-amazon-reviews-EDA-project/blob/main/Exploratory-data-analysis.ipynb)
+The full code is contained in this [notebook](https://github.com/ahmadbashorun/AI6-amazon-reviews-EDA-project/blob/main/Exploratory_data_analysis.ipynb)

+The presentation for the this project can be viewed [here](https://docs.google.com/presentation/d/10TDFLftXiyslDUhcs6tsrhxGGjjojHUwgDK3p46nrPc/edit?usp=sharing)